TLecailtel/ECL-Cluster_Map/README.md

 <img src="img/average.PNG" alt="average" width="600"/>

-## 4. Different looks
+## 5. Different looks

-Cluster maps can have various looks, using different colors, sizes or shapes for the clusters.
+Cluster maps can have various looks, using different colors, sizes, or shapes for the clusters.

+For instance, a cluster map using only one style for all the clusters is, in my opinion, not really effective.
+The Carrefour cluster map in part 2 and the "natural" cluster map in part 3 are monotonous.
+Even though each cluster shows the number of the markers it gathers, the difference between the clusters' sizes could be emphasized by different colors and/or different circle sizes.

+These cluster maps are indeed better to me:

-## 5. Sources
+## 6. Sources

 * [Definition](https://blog.socialcops.com/academy/resources/7-techniques-to-visualize-geospatial-data/)
 * [Pictures before and after clustering, and grid cluster](http://blog.batchgeo.com/map-clustering-demo-tutorial/)